sunnyhhong/sunnyhhong.github.io/books.md

 #### If you are looking to learn and see what makes a good leader and how you can be a perfect follower...
-#### If you are looking to buy a present for your CEO or Supervisor who seems lost...
 ### [GOOD TO GREAT by Jim Collins](https://www.amazon.com/Good-Great-Some-Companies-Others/dp/0066620996)

 ![pic](assets/img/great.png)